Leeds Building Society Tax Strategy

 Overview

-At Leeds Building Society we recognise that tax pays for vital public services, which benefit our members, colleagues and communities, and gives us the strong foundations we need to thrive as a business in the long term.
+At Leeds Building Society we recognise that tax pays for vital public services, which benefit our members, colleagues and communities, giving us the strong foundations we need to thrive as a business in the long term.
 That’s why we’re committed to paying our fair share and reporting our tax affairs transparently to our stakeholders.

 It is our policy to comply with all applicable tax laws and regulations in the jurisdictions in which we operate.
 We have formally adopted HM Revenue and Customs’ (HMRC) Code of Practice on Taxation for Banks and aim to pay the right amount of tax, at the right time, in compliance with the spirit, as well as the letter, of the law.